DataDog/leveldb/README.md

 including the C++ source for LevelDB, and building it with the Go code.

 This package currently includes LevelDB 1.19, and supports Linux and OS X.
+It should work on Go 1.5 or greater.

 The API has been godoc'ed and [is available on the web](http://godoc.org/github.com/jmhodges/levigo).